Thomthecoder17/Docker_OpenTripPlanner/README.md

 Use any of the folders here to create Docker images to deploy to the cloud.
 Make sure to mount the directory containing your OTP data to /var/opentripplanner and make sure to use either put all OTP-related files directly in var/opentripplanner or use the filesystem above for the data.
 ## License:
 No license, use this however you want!
+## Example data:
+The data I used for my OpenTripPlanner project can be found at https://console.cloud.google.com/storage/browser/ma-otp.
+This data includes as much transit data I could find for the state of Massachusetts.
+For more information about the GTFS feeds used, check out my other repository at https://github.com/Thomthecoder17/MA_GTFS.